elliot-mb/flocking-2/README.md

 Maximum steering force is reached fairly quickly in this gif; observe that the green vector rarely changes magnitude.
 There are parameters for these two maximums which change how the agent behaves.
 Each behaviour (cohesion, avoidance, alignment) has these parameters.

 # So why make another one?
-This one is far more reliable across different parameters and behaves as it should far more often than the previous version lol.
+This one is far more reliable across different parameters and behaves as it should far more often than the previous version.
+Also since it uses simple and effective steering rather than a naive implementation of it, it pertains to the definition of flocking better.\
+Another advantage this version has is it gives agents a restricted FOV around themselves, which stops them seeing backwards.
+Backwards vision gave me lots of issues in the previous version.